duckdblabs/duckdb-aflplusplus/README.md

         - `$ cat my_json_file | duckdb -c "SELECT * FROM read_json('/dev/stdin')"`
         - `$ duckdb -c "SELECT * FROM read_parquet('my_parquet_file')"`
     - For `csv_single_param_fuzzer`, the crashes should be reproduced with script: `test_csv_reader_single_param.py`.
 The reason is that the first byte contains the parameter scenario info, and is not part of the actual csv input.
     - For `multi_param_fuzzer`, the crashes cases should first be decoded with script `decode_multi_param_files.py`.
 See step 5 of [Appendix A - encoding arguments to corpus files](#appendix-a---encoding-arguments-to-corpus-files).
-After the crashes (or hangs) are decoded, you can also use script `create_sqllogic_for_file_readers.py` to generate the corresponding sqllogic tests, to verify during debuging if a potential bugfix was effictive.
+After the crashes (or hangs) are decoded, you can o use script `create_sqllogic_for_file_readers.py` to generate the corresponding sqllogic tests, to verify during debuging if a potential bugfix was effictive.
     - For duckdb file inputs (`duckdb_file_fuzzer`), the input files from AFL++ should be post-processed with script `fix_duckdb_file.py`.
 Afterwards, they can be reproduced by opening the duckdb file with duckdb:
         - `$ duckdb my_duckdb_file`
         - `$ duckdb -c "ATTACH 'my_duckdb_file' AS tmp_db (READ_ONLY); use tmp_db; show tables;"`